enriquesomolinos/Php-sample-API-REST/Readme.md

 Technical test for Backends (PHP)
 ===================================
-This a Web Application using PHP.
+This is a Web Application using PHP.

 This web contains 3 private pages wich users with appropiate roles can access.